-The Electron Microscopy Facility serves the research and teaching needs of faculty, researchers, and students in the physical and biological sciences at Brown University and is available to outside academic and, in most cases, industry users.
-The laboratory instrumentation currently consists of:
+The EMF is administered by IMNI and is operated as a cost center where the annual cost of supplies, service contracts, and personnel is recovered through an hourly charge to users for their instrument beam time.
+The EMF serves the research and teaching needs of faculty, researchers, and students in the physical and biological sciences at Brown University and is also available to outside academic and industry researchers.